-9 Medium-Length Haircuts That Flatter Every Face Shape
+The 9 Best Medium-Length Haircuts to Flatter Every Face Shape

 Collarbone Length with Long Layers

 This collarbone-grazing length with long layers is a perfect cut for those with naturally thick, curly hair.
-The cut is just long enough to let curls look polished and bouncy.
-(Sometimes shorter hair makes curly strands frizzy.)
-It's also an excellent option for those who like to wear ponytails because it can easily be pulled back and stay put.
+The cut is just long enough to let curls look polished and bouncy, especially when you're using a nourishing curl cream, like the Briogeo Curl Charisma Leave-In Cream ($20, Ulta).
+It's also an excellent option for those who like to wear ponytails because they can easily be pulled back.

 If you're growing out your bangs, consider a cut with face-framing layers.
 This below-the-shoulder cut gives hair a face-flattering lift at the crown.
 The style is also a smart pick for those with balayage hair, as the layers will show off highlights (some loose, beachy waves will make them really stand out).